techstreams/TSChatWise/docs/GettingStarted.md

 A checkbox ***automatically*** checked by **TSChatWise** when a lesson is posted to any Google Chat Room.

-1.Add a checkbox for each new lesson
+1. Add a checkbox for each new lesson

 👉 Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.